Nanyno/PlayerMove/README.md

 # PlayerMove
-inpllementation of player's movement through the gaming mouse
+inplementation of the player's movement through the gaming mouse